1jsingh/rl_tennis/README.md

 3 different solutions to this problem have been implemented in this repo:
 * `ddpg`: single ddpg agent with shared actor and critic models
 * `ddpg_multi`: multiple DDPG agents with separate actor and critic models
-* `maddpg`: implementation of the MADDPG algorithm with separate DDPG agents, where the centralized critic has access to combined action and observation states of all agents.
+* `maddpg`: implementation of the MADDPG algorithm with separate DDPG agents, where the centralized critic has access to combined action and observation states of all agents
+* `unity_envs`: directory for downloading and storing the unity envs for your system

 ### Getting Started